 Merino Wool Dresses

 Wool& is my preferred brand for all of my wool products.
 This is the brand that started it all and the one that I still go back to over and over.
-I have 6 of their dresses, wool leggings and am hoping for the cardigan soon.
+I have 6 of their dresses, wool leggings, pants, a cardigan and probably more.
 In general I am SO happy with this merino wool brand.
 They are always very quick to respond to inquiries, send your products with free shipping and provide free returns up to 30 days from purchase/delivery.

 If you are just jumping into their clothes I would suggest sizing down at least on the things that are not form fitting as they are quite roomy.
 I typically wear a large in other clothes, but in Wool& I wear a medium.